High levels of cover from an award winning provider

 Releasing equity is much like buying a house, so it's not an instant process.
 Your adviser needs to talk to you and assess your finances so you can make an informed decision.
 But we know that once you’ve decided, you want things to proceed quickly.

-The product available through Saga Equity Release, the Saga Lifetime Mortgage, which is a loan secured against the home, comes with a Saga Service Promise.
-This means that we’ll aim to have your money released to your solicitor's account within 40 working days of your application being received and accepted by Just - the provider of the product.
-T&Cs apply.
+The product available through Saga Equity Release is the Saga Lifetime Mortgage which is provided by Just and comes with a Saga Service Promise.
+This means that we'll aim to have your money released to your solicitor's account within 40 working days of your application being received and accepted by Just - the provider of the product.
+A lifetime mortgage is a loan secured against your home and T&Cs apply.

 For a step-by-step guide to the equity release process, see Is equity release right for me?.